 1. Be clear on the result you are trying to get: Notice I did not say, know every step and process, and detail on HOW you are going to get there.
 Just make sure everyone is aligned on what the goal is and how you will measure success.

 Maybe your manager asked you to increase engagement with your product.
 Start by establishing a clearly defined goal behind that ambiguous ask.
-It might be something like, decrease customer attrition in week 5 from 23% to 10% measured by app launches.

 Now that you know exactly what result you are working towards, you can get to work, right….?
 I’m guessing you are thinking, I know what I’m trying to do, but how do I do that?